jeffponce/jeffponce.github.io/_posts/2020-07-01-Marketing Dashboards.md

 ![DB](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/marketing_dashboards/db8.png)

-Here we see the important KPIs realating to email marketing.
+Here we see the important KPIs relating to email marketing.
 Each helps our marketing manager have a quick view to how their campaigns are going.

 * Total Sent: Give us the total amount of emails sent out.
 * Open Rate: The percentage of emails that were opened by the targets or customers.
 Checking emails are being opened and at least getting to a real person.